Francessco121/dino-recomp-mod-api/README.md

 - Recomp modding headers
 - Recomp-specific headers for Dinosaur Planet DLLs

+## Writing Mods
+Please see the [Recomp Modding](https://hackmd.io/fMDiGEJ9TBSjomuZZOgzNg) document for a general explanation of the N64 recomp modding framework.

 ## Regenerating Symbols
 When updating to a new version of the decompilation, the symbol TOML files and DLL headers must be regenerated.